isomerpages/mlaw-marketingshopfront/_legal-services/0-why-use-singapore-law-practices.md

 ---
-title: Why Set Up a Law Practice in Singapore
+title: Why use Singapore Law Practices
-permalink: /legal-services/why-set-up-in-Singapore/
+permalink: /legal-services/why-use-singapore-law-practices/
 ---

+*[This is a draft write-up.]*

  - **World class legal system**
  - **Pro-business environment**